lushonline/moodle2-skillsoft-activity/skillsoft/README.txt

 ------------------------
 * Backup and Restore have been partially implemented in this release, supporting only the Skillsoft Asset - not any tracking data.
 * Support for Multiple Completions when using "Track to OLSA" is only supported using the "Custom Report" mode.
+* The new ATTO TextEditor available in 2.7 is not supported by the automatic process that receives module information.
+WorkAround: Switch back to TinyMCE

 Upgrading from Moodle 1.9.x
 ---------------------------